What to Expect During a Deposition in a Personal Injury Case

 Critical tips for preparing for a deposition in your personal injury case include:

-• Listen to Questions Carefully – Listen to the attorney’s questions carefully and wait for an attorney to finish speaking before you answer a question.
+• Listen to Questions Carefully – Listen to the attorney’s questions carefully and wait for the attorney to finish speaking before you answer a question.
 Waiting for the whole question will help ensure you give an accurate answer that does not volunteer unnecessary information.
 Furthermore, if you do not understand a question, you can ask the attorney to repeat, rephrase, or clarify the question.

-• Never Volunteer Information – When giving answers during a deposition, provide only as much information as necessary to respond to the question.
+• Never Volunteer Information – When giving answers during a deposition, provide as much information as necessary to respond to the question.
 For example, if an attorney asks you a “yes or no” question, respond with a “yes” or “no” without further explanation.
 If the attorney wants additional information, they will ask follow-up questions.

 • Tell the Truth – A deposition requires you to testify under oath, which means you have a legal duty to provide truthful answers.
 Furthermore, you cannot omit information from your response if it would make your answer untruthful.
 Lying or giving misleading answers during your deposition will severely damage your credibility in your case.
 Your attorney will work with you to address questions that may touch upon weak areas of your case.
 You should also refrain from guessing or inferring an answer.
-If you do not know information, you can respond, “I don’t know.”
+If you do not know the information, you can respond, “I don’t know.”

 • Don’t Get Rattled or Upset – You can expect the opposing attorney to try to throw you off with their demeanor or tough questioning, as they may hope you will inadvertently reveal damaging information or contradict yourself.
 Remember that the opposing attorney is just doing their job.
 You can best protect your interests by remaining calm and composed during your deposition, which can help improve your credibility.